-The international commitment to triple nuclear energy generating capacity by 2050 is being backed up by individual government policy, the managers say.
-This is being enacted by the COP28 nuclear power signatories including the US, Canada, Japan, and many European countries, and will see existing reactor lives extended and new reactors built and improve the resilience of the global nuclear fuel supply chain, the managers add.
+The international commitment to triple nuclear energy generating capacity by 2050 is being backed up by individual government policy.
+This is being enacted by the COP28 nuclear power signatories including the US, Canada, Japan, and many European countries, and will see existing reactor lives extended and new reactors built and improve the resilience of the global nuclear fuel supply chain.